Become A

 Icon of a signpost with two arrows pointing in opposite directions, one to the right and one to the left.

-We believe in full recovery, and that your story is a testament to the strength and insight that comes with it.
+We believe recovery eating disorder recovery is possible.
+We also believe lived-experience powerfully demonstrates that recovery is not only possible, but real and attainable.
 Our short questionnaire gives us a chance to learn more about your journey and why peer mentorship speaks to you.
 All answers will remain confidential and are a vital part of helping us build a compassionate and inspiring team.

 Application Questionnaire